For some sexual assault survivors, #MeToo movement can be a trigger

 "I'm glad people are telling their stories, but when they tell that story, what I hear is that there are so many more predators out there than we know," said the woman, who works in the tech industry.

-Hearing about others who have been the victims of sexual abuse often brings up memories and challenging emotions for survivors, experts say.
+Hearing about others who have survived sexual abuse often brings up memories and challenging emotions for survivors, experts say.
 Dealing with days' worth of headlines can feel especially overwhelming.

-And the #MeToo movement started over the weekend by actor Alyssa Milano — in which people share their experiences to raise awareness about the scope of the problem — has added a personal dimension as survivors see friends and family take to social media.
+And the #MeToo movement, started years ago by activist Tarana Burke and made popular over the weekend by actor Alyssa Milano — in which people share their experiences to raise awareness about the scope of the problem — has added a personal dimension as survivors see friends and family take to social media.

 "For some survivors, 'Me Too' is incredibly empowering and validating, because they realize they're not alone, that this happened to other people, people they wouldn't necessarily expect," said Samantha Manewitz, a licensed social worker and sex therapist in Cambridge, Massachusetts, who specializes in sexual trauma.
 "For other people, it can be incredibly triggering.
 I have clients who feel incredibly empowered and others who can't go on their Facebook page without getting panic attacks."